End-of-Life Care Decisions

 Hospice Care differs from palliative care primarily in that attempts to cure an individual’s illness are ceased.
-The focus is to relieve symptoms and provide as much comfort and dignity as possible in the final days Learn more on our Hospice Care page.
+The focus is to relieve symptoms and provide as much comfort and dignity as possible in the final days Learn more about hospice care.

 Supplementary In-Home Care supports families who don’t qualify for hospice care under Medicare, or who need additional support beyond what’s covered.
 BrightStar Care's end of life care services can help, whether that’s providing medication management or attending to your parent’s dry mouth or position in bed.
 We also can assist with things you may be overwhelmed by, such as bathing your parent and helping him or her to use the bathroom.

 When Is It Time to Begin End-of-Life Planning?

 When is it time to create an end-of-life plan?
 The answer isn’t always clear.
 Americans are living longer on average due to advances in medicine and health care, but no two individuals follow the exact same path.

 Since end-of-life can be hard to predict, it’s best to plan ahead to look out for the best interests and care of your loved one.
 If you’re looking after an aging parent, approach the conversation with compassion and empathy, but be direct.